Verification of the Quillen conjecture in the rank 2 imaginary quadratic case: The module over the Chern class ring

+where the last term is non-trivial (it might be equal to $1 \otimes t^{|\alpha|}$), which is possible since $\alpha$ was assumed to be non-zero.
+In the product $(i^*(c_2) \otimes 1 + 1 \otimes t^4)\cup\delta(\alpha)$, the term $\sum_{|\gamma|=|\alpha|-r}\gamma\otimes t^{r+4}$ cannot cancel, as all other terms are of lower degree on the second factor of the tensor product.
+This proves the lemma. \end{proof} This completes the proof of Theorem~\ref{referee}, so in particular we have the weaker statement presented as Theorem~\ref{general theorem}.

-For the first approach, we define the \textit{depth} of an ideal $I$ in a finitely generated module $M$ over a Noetherian ring as in standard commutative algebra textbooks~\cite{Matsumura}: We assume $I\cdot M \neq M$.
+The above proof of Theorem~\ref{general theorem} can be reformulated in the following way using Broto and Henn's theorem.
+For this purpose, we define the \textit{depth} of an ideal $I$ in a finitely generated module $M$ over a Noetherian ring as in standard commutative algebra textbooks~\cite{Matsumura}: We assume $I\cdot M \neq M$.
 A sequence of elements $x_1, \hdots, x_n$ of $I$ of positive degree is called \textit{regular} on $M$ if $x_1$ is not a zero divisor on $M$ and $x_{i+1}$ is not a zero divisor on the quotient $M/_{(x_1,\hdots,x_i)M}$.
 Under these conditions, any two maximal regular sequences have the same finite length, called the \textit{depth}.

 The following lemma is the special case of depth $1$ of a classical commutative algebra result.
 The reader can easily work out a proof for it.

 \begin{lemma} Let $K$ be a field and $A$ be a positively graduated, connected $K$-algebra.
 Let $M$ be a graduated $A$-module with $M_n = 0$ for $n < 0$ and $M_n$ a finite-dimensional $K$-vector space for all $n \in \N \cup \{0\}$.
 Let $x$ be an element in the maximal ideal of $A$ which operates on $M$ injectively by multiplication.
 Then $M$ is a free $K[x]$-module. \end{lemma}